C++ Parameter Passing

 6 ret

-Note that we copied a from the call site to %rax to the callee’s stack.
+to the callee’s stack.
 We did not touch any addresses anywhere — this is how we’d expect call-by-value to work.

-Now for noModifyRef():
+Now for noModifyRef()

 1# valueref.cpp:20: noModifyRef(a);